mritunjayupadhyay/we-g-w-react-native/README.md

 - **Home**: The primary landing screen of the app.
 - **Cards**: Displays a list of user-added cards and allows payment transactions.
 - **AddCard**: Provides a form to input and save new card information.

+## Download link
+You can download the app from this link [here](https://github.com/mritunjayupadhyay/we-g-w-react-native/releases/download/v4/demo-app-v4.zip)

 ## Contributing